Post-election vote tallying raises fresh security concerns

 WEBSITE BREAK-INS

 A persistent concern from election security officials is that foreign hackers could hack websites and post misleading disinformation on them — or create spoofed websites.
-President Trump’s campaign website was briefly hijacked last week by apparent crytpocurrency scammers who claimed to have incriminating evidence against him.
+Trump’s campaign website was briefly hijacked last week by apparent cryptocurrency scammers who claimed to have incriminating evidence against him.

 Website intruders could rattle voter confidence by publishing claims that hackers have gained access to secure election infrastructure, especially if they simultaneously were to produce fake results or other disinformation meant to intimidate or cause panic.

 Officials have highlighted the threat in public service announcements from the FBI and the Department of Homeland Security’s cybersecurity arm.
-The Justice Department in September charged two men believed to be living in Iran with damaging multiple websites in retaliation for the targeted U.S. killing of Iran’s top general months earlier.
+The Justice Department in September charged two men with damaging multiple websites in apparent retaliation for the targeted U.S. killing of Iran’s top general months earlier.

 Websites that report election results are also a target through “distributed denial of service attacks,” which make servers unreachable by flooding them with several hundred million requests per second.
 But normal heavy traffic can also make unprepared sites unreachable, adding to concerns of federal and local officials.